improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_281.png

-Checking out the row with idminor = 2, we’ve now got the rowsetid (partition id) of our nonclustered index.
-Now we just need to find the columns for the index – and that’s just what sys.sysrscols is for, the base table behind sys.system_internals_partition_columns:
+Checking out the row with idminor = 2, we've now got the rowsetid (partition id) of our nonclustered index.
+Now we just need to find the columns for the index – and that's just what sys.sysrscols is for, the base table behind sys.system_internals_partition_columns:

 ```sql
 SELECT